SuperRonJon/AsciiGenerator/README.md

     -w scale        Width scaling factor.
 Output's width will be original_width * scale -h scale        Height scaling factor.
 Output's height will be original_height * scale -s scale        Even scaling factor.
-Output's dimensions will be original * scale -v, --version   Prints version
+Output's dimensions will be original * scale -c "chars"      Custom character set chars will be used rather than the default of "@%#*+=-:. " -v, --version   Prints version
     -H, --help      Prints help
 ```